The Kennel Murder Case (film): Plot

-Later, an attempt is made on the life of Sir Thomas in his own bedroom; the attacker using the same dagger used to kill Coe.
-Finally, a Doberman Pinscher belonging to Miss Delafield is found seriously injured in the Coe library; apparently struck with a fireside poker.
-After obtaining an alibi from Wrede alleging that he sought to end his employment with Coe the night of his murder, Vance narrows down the killer's identity.
+Later, an attempt is made on the life of Sir Thomas in his own bedroom; the attacker wields the same dagger used to kill Coe.
+Finally, a Doberman Pinscher belonging to Miss Delafield is found seriously injured in the Coe library, apparently struck with a fireside poker.

-It turns out that two men indeed sought to end Coe's life that night.
+Vance solves the case, determining that two men sought to end Coe's life that night.
 The successful murderer struggled with Coe and stabbed him, leaving him for dead.
 Coe awakened soon after.
 Too dazed to recall the fight or realize that he was mortally wounded, he went upstairs to his bedroom, opened his window, and began changing into his pajamas before dying.
 A gloved Brisbane later entered the chamber; seeing his brother apparently asleep in his chair, he shot the corpse and arranged the scene to look like a suicide.
 Downstairs, he ran into the actual killer, who had seen through a next-door window that Archer Coe was still alive and come back to finish the job.
 In the darkness, the killer mistook Brisbane for Archer and killed the wrong man.
-Delafield's dog then wandered in, attracted by the commotion, and attacked the murderer.
+The dog then came in, attracted by the commotion, and attacked the murderer.

 While sure of the killer's identity, Vance has no proof.
 He therefore arranges for Sir Thomas and Wrede to quarrel over Hilda Lake at the Coe residence.
 Wrede antagonizes the couple's resolve to get married and moves to grab Sir Thomas, who sucker punches him.
 When Wrede instinctively reaches for the poker to strike his rival, the Doberman recognizes its attacker and leaps on him.
-After Vance pulls the dog from his throat, Wrede confesses that Coe struck him after refusing to assist in his courtship of Miss Lake; precipitating the struggle and subsequent stabbing.
-However, Wrede dubs Brisbane's murder a mistake, yet insists to Vance that he still would kill Sir Thomas if he could.
+After Vance pulls the dog away, Wrede confesses that Coe struck him after refusing to assist in his courtship of Miss Lake, precipitating the struggle and subsequent stabbing.